-This subcommittee is responsible for reviewing and evaluating on a systematic basis the curriculum of the DNP: Family Nurse Practitioner-Lifespan (DNP:FNP-L) Concentration and all specialties within the FNP-L Concentration and making recommendations to the Graduate Committee regarding proposed changes; reviewing and evaluating all policies and procedures related to the FNP-L Concentration and making recommendations to the Graduate Committee for review and approval of proposed changes; and serving as a communication link between the SON and affiliated community agencies.
+This subcommittee is responsible for reviewing and evaluating on a systematic basis the curriculum of the DNP: Family Nurse Practitioner-Lifespan (DNP:FNP-L) Concentration and all specialties within the FNP-L Concentration and making recommendations to the Graduate Committee regarding proposed changes; reviewing and evaluating all policies and procedures related to the FNP-L Concentration and making recommendations to the Graduate Committee for review and approval of proposed changes; and serving as a communication link between the SON and af iliated community agencies.

-The membership of this subcommittee shall consist of the DNP:FNP-L Concentration Coordinator; faculty members teaching in the FNP-L Concentration; one (1) junior DNP:FNP-L student; and one (1) senior DNP:FNP-L student.
-The DNP:FNP-L Concentration Coordinator will serve as chair of the subcommittee.
-The Coordinator of Graduate Nursing Programs and Business Operations will serve as the recorder for the subcommittee.
+The membership of this subcommittee shall consist of the DNP:FNP-L Concentration Coordinator; faculty members teaching in the FNP-L Concentration; student representatives from each DNP:FNP-L cohort.
+The DNP:FNP-L Concentration Coordinator will serve as chair of the subcommittee and will appoint a person to serve as the recorder for the subcommittee.